 Our neighbors are folks with many talents and ideas that have enhanced our community.
-For example, about 20 years ago, Cynthia Pougalis, came up with the idea of resurrecting history and the old tourist route called the “Lariat Trail Loop”.
-Tourists would drive to Golden, up to Lookout Mountain, then Evergreen and back down to Morrison.
+For example, just before the turn of the century, Cynthia Pougalis, came up with the idea of resurrecting history and the old tourist route called the “Lariat Trail Loop”.
+Tourists would drive to Golden, up to Lookout Mountain, then to Evergreen and back down to Morrison.
 Along the way they would stop at the parks and explore the geology, history, wildlife and vistas of our area.
 CARE helped create a network of all the local museums along this route that grew, earned a grant and became the Lariat Loop Scenic Byway and organization.
 See http://www.lariatloop.org

 Each HOA and recognized association within the CARE area is entitled to a voting delegate to the CARE Board.
 If you are interested in becoming a delegate, please let your board president know.
-If you do not see your HOA or association on the list below, please contact CARE President, Deb Carney, firstname.lastname@example.org
+If you do not see your HOA or association on the list below, please contact our CARE President.

 Homeowner Associations in CARE Area

-CARE has a special committee to evaluate the ability to create some geographic associations of residents living in the area but not in any HOA or other recognized association with a voting delegate.
+CARE has a special committee to evaluate the ability to create some geographic associations of residents living in the area but who are not part of an HOA or other recognized association with a voting delegate.

 Volunteers welcome.
 CARE thrives through the ideas and efforts of the volunteers in our community.
 Volunteers do not need to be delegates.